 A BILL TO BE ENTITLED

-relating to the sale or transport of certain desert plants;
+relating to the sale of cacti; providing a penalty.

 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF TEXAS: